Wednesday, August 12, 2015

 The African ~ American Experience

-African~Americans played a very significant role in the early history of Courtland.
-Most came as slaves from the older southern states to help clear the land, to plant crops of cotton and corn, and to serve as household domestics.
-President Thomas Jefferson’s great~grandson, William S. Bankhead, brought his personal servant and valet, Jupiter, from Monticello when he settled near Courtland in the 1840s.
-Skilled slave craftsmen also assisted in constructing many Courtland buildings before the Civil War.
-After emancipation, most African~Americans earned their livelihood as tenants and small farmers.
+African Americans played a very significant role in the early history of Courtland.
+Most came as slaves from the older southern states to help clear the land, plant cotton and corn, and serve as household domestics.
+President Thomas Jefferson's great-grandson, William S. Bankhead, brought his personal servant and valet, Jupiter, from Monticello when he settled near Courtland in the 1840s.
+Skilled slave craftsmen also assisted in the construction of many Courtland buildings before the Civil War.
+After emancipation, most African Americans earned their livelihood as tenants and small farmers.

 The African ~ American Experience

-Before being officially denied political participation by the state constitution of 1901, Courtland’s African~American community produced the most successful local Republican party organization in North Alabama, on occasion uniting with area whites to create a biracial government.
+Before being officially denied political participation by the state constitution of 1901, Courtland's African-American community produced the most successful local Republican party organization in North Alabama, on occasion uniting with area whites to create a biracial government.
 H. H. Stewart, a graduate of Williams College (Mass.), was an outstanding educational and political leader of the Courtland black community during this period.
-In the early 20th century, many Courtland area African~Americans migrated to the North and Upper Mid-west to seek greater economic and social opportunity.
+In the early 20th century, many Courtland-area African Americans migrated to the North and the Upper Midwest to seek greater economic and social opportunities.

 The Red Rovers / Red Rovers Roster